shaniljasani/TexasGridAnalytics-SeniorDesign/README.md

+Duplicate & public version of [Emeraldness/TexasGridAnalytics-SeniorDesign](https://github.com/Emeraldness/TexasGridAnalytics-SeniorDesign) as the project is being continued and has been handed off to a subsequent team.

 # Texas Grid Analytics - Senior Design Project
 [Texas Grid Analytics](http://grid-analytics.ece.utexas.edu/) is a web-based dashboard for for displaying grid and market conditions.